PhD in Business Administration

 On the Sophia Antipolis, Paris and Lille campuses

-The PhD in Business Administration at SKEMA is a selective, four-year, full-time programme with two specialisations:
+The PhD in Business Administration at SKEMA is a selective, four-year, full-time programme with three specialisations:

 Finance and Accounting